top of page

 The next step is a thorough physical examination.
 I will start by observing you, before palpating the main spheres of the body and continue to look at simple movement such as bending forwards or rotating your head.

 Once I have made a initial diagnoses, I will begin with the first treatment.
-This may not tackle all that you have come for, but it will set the basis for future treatments.

 4